dsynkov/twitter-list-manager/README.md

 You should be able to find the slug in the tail-end portion of the URL, right before `lang` if `lang` is present.
 So, for a URL of `https://twitter.com/foreignpolicy/lists/twitterati-100?lang=en` the slug would be `twitterati-100`.
 This will return a `list` type object of user screen names.

+Note that this will automatically export a `.csv` of list members.
+(If you don't want to export, add in `export=False`).

 ```python
 t.get_list_members('foreignpolicy','twitterati-100')